thoughtspot/thoughtspot.github.io/_admin/thoughtspot-one/query-intelligence-pinboard.md

 {: id="last-updated"}
 ## Last updated time in hours ago
-Shows the number of hours it has been since this Pinboard was automatically updated with new data.
+This headline shows the number of hours it has been since this Pinboard was automatically updated with new data.

 {: id="top-search-existing"}
 ## Top Search Queries on existing answers